William Hsu for Alterations

 ·

 An exhibition in book form - A Reader is a compilation of texts by numerous authors who have a reflexive interest in the production of the reproduction.
 Often they use the tool of photography to make this known.
-Their work operates as both a commentary and reflection on the
+Their work operates as both a commentary and reflection on the mechanism of the copy that publishing necessitates.

 A Reader is a candid exhibition of secondary and previously disseminated material - some of which is now out of print/hard to find and some forgotten.
 In drawing attention to the copy, the compilation authenticates the primary source and brings it closer to the reader.